annakrystalli/rrcompendiumDTB/README.md

 Please cite this compendium as:

-> Krystalli, A, (2019). *Compendium of R code and data for ‘Partial
+> Krystalli, A, (2020). *Compendium of R code and data for ‘Partial
 > Reproduction of Boettiger Ecology Letters 2018;21:1255–1267 with
 > rrtools’*.
-Accessed 10 Nov 2019.
+Accessed 24 Feb 2020.
 Online at
 > [https://doi.org/{DOI-to-compendium}](https://doi.org/%7BDOI-to-compendium%7D)

 ### How to download or install